suryadipnag/openstack-vim-driver/docs/user-guide/infrastructure-templates.md

 | physical_network | N         | -                                                                                                                |
 | dhcp_enabled     | Y         | Sets the `enable_dhcp` property on the subnet                                                                    |

-Although the TOSCA specifications states all properties should be available as attributes, the translator being used by this driver currently does not support this.
+Although the TOSCA specification states all properties should be available as attributes, the translator being used by this driver currently does not support this.
 This means it is not possible to use the `get_attribute` function to make use of their values elsewhere in the template.

 ### Reference existing network on create